Sekqies/physics-engine/README.md

 ## Naming things
 Variables and functions should be named in snake case as such: `do_something()` or `be_something`.
-Classes should be named in pascal clase, like `ExecuterOfSomething`.
+Classes should be named in pascal case, like `ExecuterOfSomething`.
 Comments and code should be written in English.

-## Identation
+## Indentation
-One identation should be equal to four spaces.
+One indentation should be equal to four spaces.
 For ease of writing code, you may alter your IDE in such a way that pressing tab will equal to four spaces.

 ## Getters and Setters